SGpp/DisCoTec/paper.md

 the problem is solved on the so-called component grids which are all rather coarsely resolved---each of them differently in the different dimensions.
-For instance, the following schematic shows a two-dimensional combination scheme, consisting of five component grids.
+For instance, the following schematic shows a two-dimensional combination scheme, consisting of seven component grids.

 ![Combination scheme in two dimensions with $\vec{l}_{min} = (2,1)$ and $\vec{l}_{max} = (5,4)$, periodic boundary conditions.
 Figure first published in  [@pollingerStableMassconservingHighdimensional2024]. \label{fig:combischeme-2d}](gfx/combischeme-2d.pdf)